RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 your memory addr in instr should be range : 0x00 to (i mean it's quite customisable so)

 ## Sign extension is pending!!
-## Maybe beq and jal isn't working so check it out!!